-Over decades of Tarot practice and doing client readings, I have had a few staple Tarot spreads that I tend to fall back on but last year, I started realising that for 90% of the client readings I do (because they are question-based), one spread did the job better than any other – and with less cards!
+Over decades of Tarot practice and doing client readings, I have had a few staple Tarot spreads that I tend to fall back on but last year, I started realising that for 90% of the client readings I do (because they are question-based), one spread did the job better than any other – and with fewer cards!
 I call it The Clarity Tarot Spread.

 This spread is so damn good at providing clarity and direction that I honestly feel I’m not exaggerating when I claim that it’s the only spread you’ll ever need.
-It’s simple, concise and yet manages to consider not only the issue and challenge that lies before you, along with action advice, but also the above (spiritual lesson) and the hidden things (shadow aspect).
+It’s simple, concise, and yet manages to consider not only the issue and challenge that lies before you, along with action advice but also the above (spiritual lesson) and the hidden things (shadow aspect).

 Of course, if your reading style is mainly predictive and you are more of a fortune-teller than a diviner, then this spread will never be one of your staple spreads.
 It also won’t work for say, a year ahead forecast and it may not be your best option when you need to make a choice between two options.

-But if you read mainly for problem resolution, spiritual insight and clarity about your best course of action, The Clarity Tarot Spread is da bomb!
+But if you read mainly for problem resolution, spiritual insight, and clarity about your best course of action, The Clarity Tarot Spread is da bomb!

 HOW TO READ WITH THE CLARITY TAROT SPREAD

-First pull three cards to give you an overview of the situation-challenge-action advice.
+First, pull three cards to give you an overview of the situation-challenge-action advice.
 Add their numerical value and reduce (if need be) to a number between 1-22, relating to one of the Tarot Majors (22 = The Fool).
 This gives you the quint and shows you the overall spiritual theme/lesson with regards to your situation.

 If you like to make a visual representation of the quint, you can remove the corresponding Major Arcana card from another deck and place it at the top of the spread.

 Then you look at the bottom of the first deck for the shadow card and place it below the row of three cards you pulled for the situation-challenge-action advice.
-The shadow card shows us an aspect of self which you have repressed and tucked away in your unconscious mind.
+The shadow card shows us an aspect of self that you have repressed and tucked away in your unconscious mind.
 This card is not to be added in with the other three for the quint.